10 Must-Do Things In Civitavecchia Cruise Port (Rome) + Port Info

 10. Campo de’ Fiori

 Not far from Piazza Navona and Pantheon, Campo de Fiori is a popular square hosting one of the most picturesque markets in the city.
-The square was built in the 15th century on the site of a former flower meadow, thus the name, according to the legend.

 Here, you can find fresh fruits, vegetables, meats, fish, and taste some Roman specialties for decent prices in the surrounding bars and eateries.
 The market is open-air and there is no entrance fee.